evolutionleo/evolutionleo/README.md

 ### Join my [Discord](https://discord.gg/WRsgumM2T6) to hang out!

-Also check out the [Twitter](https://twitter.com/EvoleoDev) to see my work
+Also check out the [Twitter](https://twitter.com/EvoleoDev) to see some of my work

 <!--
 **evolutionleo/evolutionleo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.